Witness the rise and fall of ancient empires.

 - Meet Augustus Caesar, samurai warriors, Incan emperors, Joan of Arc, Martin Luther and more!

-- Bring the ancient world to life with vivid biographies, historical fiction and award-winning literature.
+- Bring ancient history to life with vivid biographies, historical fiction for 7th grade and up, as well as award-winning literature.

-- Purchase this World History Curriculum package and you'll get free shipping (lower 48), Forum access, a one-year guarantee and other perks.
+- Purchase this World History Curriculum package and you'll get free shipping (lower 48), a one-year guarantee and other perks.